Date: 17th Jan 2019

 Avatar are up next.
 I'm trying to remember how I found out about them.
 I distinctly remember the album cover for Black Waltz, although I don't believe I've ever heard a song from them before.
 Maybe I'm thinking of Black Veil Brides and the very brief period of my life where I thought Perfect Weapon went hard as hell.
 Let me look the album covers up a second.

 They don't look alike.
 The eyeliner may put them as distant cousins.
 How the hell did I find out about this band?
 I don't have a fucking clue.
 I really don't.

 For about 20 minutes before the band came on, they had their own radio station playing.
 Like, it was a carnival-kinda station that was voiced by the band that was meant to set the scene and atmosphere.
 It was such a cool concept.
 It felt very Facebones.
 The whole radio show revolved around worshipping the King, who I soon learned was a guitarist in the band.

 I had a bit of a shit spot so I couldn't see the whole stage, but I got the gist of it.
 It was hands down the best stage set-up I'd ever seen.
-I might have to break my rule of posting photos that I took myself and try and find one of the setup.
 There were three tiers on the stage.
 The base stage floor, another tier about 3 feet up, and another a further 6-or-so feet up from there.
 The members would shift between the very top tier and the ground level, which was sometimes stressful as the highest tier would shake when people were on it.

 They also had their 'Avatar' logo lit up as the centrepiece above the band and stage props.
 This would've been one of the few times where I would've loved to be front and centre so I could soak all of it up.
 It was incredibly well-executed.
 Stunning even.
 Music slapped too.